Returning fair competition to the media market

 Such a disruption will inevitably lead independent media to compelled switch to paid subscriptions, reducing their competitiveness against "free" socials and propaganda media.
 A person will have to pay twice, first for the product, including the cost of advertising disposed of by the duopoly, and then – for the independent media content.
 Of course, there will be an option not to pay for media content, but I am sure in this case the cost to society will be tremendous.

-As a key to solution of the problem that has arisen, in myGaru we provide a full stack of AdTech services, including innovative user personaisation, completely independent of third-party cookies and mobile OS limitations.
-Therefore, by integrating the myGaru Header-Bidding, publishers can target myGaru users with relevant ads regardless of web-cookies limitations.
+As a key to the solution of the problem that has arisen, in myGaru, we provide a full stack of AdTech services, including innovative user personalisation, completely independent of third-party cookies and mobile OS limitations.
+Therefore, by integrating the myGaru Header-Bidding, publishers can target myGaru users with relevant ads regardless of web-cookies limitations as well as regardless of authenticated visitor or transient.
 The integration process is easy and takes no more than one hour of the publisher’s time.
 Moreover, as an open environment, we enable publishers’ tech vendors to integrate the myGaru ID Module and join the post-cookie Era.

 Equitable distribution of ad dollars